iterative/dvc.org/content/docs/user-guide/pipelines/defining-pipelines.md

 ## Outputs

-Stage outputs are files written by <abbr>pipelines</abbr> such as machine learning models, intermediate artifacts, as well as data [plots] and performance [metrics].
-These files are <abbr>cached</abbr> by DVC automatically, and tracked with the help of `dvc.lock` files (or `.dvc` files, see `dvc add`).
+Stage outputs are files (or directories) written by <abbr>pipelines</abbr>, for example machine learning models, intermediate artifacts, as well as data [plots] and performance [metrics].
+These files are <abbr>cached</abbr> by DVC automatically, and tracked with the help of `dvc.lock` files.

-Output definitions can connect stages to one another (as explained earlier).
-So when they change, DVC may need to reproduce subsequent stages as well (handled automatically).
+Outputs can be dependencies of subsequent stages (as explained earlier).
+So when they change, DVC may need to reproduce downstream stages as well (handled automatically).

 The types of outputs are: